Nick Holman

-Nicholas Holman (born 29 May 1995) is a professional Australian rules footballer playing for the Gold Coast Football Club in the Australian Football League (AFL).
+Nicholas Holman (born 29 May 1995) is a former professional Australian rules footballer who mostly played for the Gold Coast Football Club in the Australian Football League (AFL).
 He previously played for the Carlton Football Club from 2014 to 2015.

 Early life

 Holman played his junior football with Kyabram Football Club in the Goulburn Valley Football League, where he won a senior premiership in 2013, and played TAC Cup football for the Murray Bushrangers, where he was the vice-captain.
 He represented and was named the joint-most valuable player (MVP) of the Vic Country team at the 2013 AFL Under 18 Championships, playing as a midfielder.